 7) Mucus Clearance Device: A mucus clearance device, also known as an airway clearance device, is used to help clear airways and lungs of pulmonary secretions or mucus.
 It works by creating positive expiratory pressure (PEP) and vibrations in the lungs.
 This device will improve your respiratory capacity and make you breathe easier.
 Top of the range is the Turboforte™ Mucus Clearance Device from WyMedical.

 They can promote a natural healing response because of their antibacterial and antifungal properties.
-There are a few options to consider: eucalyptus, peppermint, lavender; bergamot; myrrh and Frankincense oil.
+There are a few options to consider: a special essential oil for 'Cough & Cold', 'Hay Fever' and 'Everyday Health'.
 However, some of the lotions may have different effects on different people depending on the sensitivity of their skin.

 9) The Emergency Asthma bag is designed to help those living with asthma.
 The bag includes asthma medication with a set of records and communication tools, enabling effective coordination and communication between patients/carers and doctor when you are having an asthma attack.

 Independent living aids

 Daily living aids can ease the day-to-day life of chronic lung patients and help them maintain the routine pace in their surroundings.
 Chronic diseases turn the active life of a healthy person into a sedentary lifestyle by affecting daily activities and make them dependent on a caretaker.
 At that time, they need daily living aids to keep their life going without assistance.
 Walking frames will help to cover short distances while bedding aids will assist you to get out of bed without much effort.

 It is important to maintain healthy lifestyle habits.
 Try to eat a diet with nutritious food: avoid processed food as they are full of calories and salt and lack nutrients.